crayola-eater/typescript-game/README.md

 - Your objective is to survive by shooting other players and become the last player standing.

 ![Game recording](meta/game-recording.gif)

+(The brown boxes are destructible obstacles which be used as temporary shields.
+You, the human player, start off in the lower left hand corner.
+The other moving boxes represent AI players.)

 # How to run
 - Install Node.js (if not already installed)